uraplutonium/adtree-py/README.md

 ## 2. Record modules #

 Record modules are the only form of original dataset the ADTree modules accept.
-It is a two-dimensional matrix, in which all numbers are greater than 0.
+It is a two-dimensional matrix, in which all numbers are greater than zero.
 In each row, there stores one record.

 The reason for using a Record module instead of a list directly, is that the dataset might be too large to put in memory.
 As a result, the original dataset might be stored in file system or database.
 Using a Record module to provide query service to build AD-Tree and contingency table could make this package fit different formats of dataset, only if the interface is implemented.